Baldock: In literature

 Daniel Defoe, in his book A tour through the whole island of Great Britain, passed through Baldock and commented: "Here is that famous Lane call'd Baldock Lane, famous for being so unpassable, that the Coaches and Travellers were oblig'd to break out of the Way even by Force, which the People of the Country not able to prevent, at length placed Gates, and laid their lands open, setting Men at the Gates to take a voluntary Toll, which Travellers always chose to pay, rather than plunge into Sloughs and Holes, which no Horse could wade through."

 Baldock is one of the waypoints on Warren's long drive up the Great North Road, which brings about the occasion for the novel's plot, the rescue of the shipbuilding town of 'Sharples' (Blyth), in Ruined City by Nevil Shute.

 Baldock is mentioned frequently in the supernatural thriller The Green Man by Kingsley Amis (1969).
 The town is the nearest centre to the fictional pub owned and run by the main character "Maurice Allington".
 The Green Man was later adapted into a television drama starring Albert Finney as Allington.

 The author Monica Dickens, who lived in nearby Hinxworth for four years after World War II, refers to her regular visits to Baldock and to The George and Dragon public house in particular, in her 1978 autobiography An Open Book.

 Governance

 Baldock has two tiers of local government, at district and county level: North Hertfordshire District Council and Hertfordshire County Council.
+At district level, Baldock is split into two wards: Baldock East, covering the part of the town to the east of the A507 including the Clothall Common estate, and Baldock West, covering the part of the town to the west of the A507 including the town centre.
+Baldock East is represented by Cllr Rhona Cameron and Cllr Stewart Willoughby, while Baldock West is represented by Cllr Alistair Willoughby, Cllr Emma Rowe, and Cllr Michael Muir.
+At county level, Baldock forms part of the Baldock and Letchworth East division and is represented by Cllr Alistair Willoughby.
 There is no parish or town council in Baldock, which has been an unparished area since 1974.
-North Hertfordshire District Council has a Baldock and District Committee where the councillors representing Baldock and two neighbouring rural wards meet to discuss local matters.
+North Hertfordshire District Council has a Baldock & Villages Community Forum where the councillors representing Baldock and two neighbouring rural wards meet to discuss local matters with residents.

+Following the UK Government’s decision on Local Government Reorganisation in Hertfordshire, the county will be divided into four new unitary authorities, with Baldock set to be part of the new Central Unitary Authority.
+This reorganisation will see North Hertfordshire District Council and Hertfordshire County Council dissolved, with their functions transferred to the new authority.
+Elections to the new unitary authorities are scheduled for May 2027, with elected members serving on a shadow authority until 1 April 2028, when the new councils formally assume responsibility.
+This will make the current district and county councillors the last to serve under the two‑tier system.